amromeo/api_r2020/README.md

 ## A note on the mechanics and etiquette of the virtual workshop
 Please note that this is first virtual R workshop that our team is hosting, we are preparing extensively to ensure that the workshop is productive for you, however some technical challenges are to be expected
 * The workshop's platform will be Zoom Meeting.
+* Expect an email from API approximately 1 week prior to the workshop which will contain a link to the Zoom conference from which we will be hosting the workshop
-* Please refrain from screen grabbing other users information or from recording the workshop.
+* Please refrain from screen grabbing other user's information, recording the workshop, or otherwise disrupting the flow of the Zoom Meeting.
 * The workshop will be recorded in its entirety
 * All 5 instructors will have the role of moderator during the workshop, 1 will be presenting while the other 4 field questions.
-*

-## Prior to the workshop
-* Expect an email from API approximately 1 week prior to the workshop
-* This will contain a link to the Zoom conference from which we will be hosting the workshop

 ## The day of the workshop

 The workshop is scheduled to begin at 1 pm ET.
-In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your laptop is set up, and get RStudio up and running.
+In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your computer audio and video is set up, and get RStudio cloud up and running.

 ## Acknowledgments